What Is No-Fault Insurance?

 - Any family member who lives in your household; and

-Usually, no-fault insurance does not cover people using a vehicle for business or transporting people for hire.
-It has other exclusions, too, which you can find in your personal auto policy.
+It has exclusions, which you can find in your personal auto policy.

 Choosing a Coverage Limit

 Most no-fault states require drivers to maintain a minimum amount of no-fault medical coverage.
-You can purchase higher limits than required by state law.
+You might be able to purchase higher limits than required by state law.

 When choosing your coverage limits, consider: